Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Introduction

 \section{Introduction}

-Electrophysiological study in neuroscience provides a wide-vision of the interplay between cells of different types at different scales \cite{llinas1988intrinsic}.
-Such studies vary from investigating the function of a single cell up to studying the dynamics of complex systems consisting of a large number of cells \cite{contreras2004electrophysiological}, in the pursuit of obtaining a comprehensive picture of the brain activity.
-As the complexity of the biological system increases, it becomes more and more challenging to analyze or model the behavior in such systems.
-Numerous models are designed to picture the dynamics behind neuronal activity, starting from single cell models (e.g., Hodgkin–Huxley model \cite{hodgkin1952quantitative}) up to models of large populations \cite{marder2011multiple,gerstner2002spiking}.
-Various methods focus on the biophysical properties of the cells (e.g. membrane voltage), while others focus on the point-process of information propagation (e.g., spike trains).
-Some approaches use experimental observations to adapt a model which will be a computational counterpart to the biological system \cite{natschlager2003computer,yada2021physical,dockendorf2009liquid}.
-Such methods use Machine- or Deep- Learning techniques to train a given model to construct the desired outcome.
-While for some research questions such approach could be very inefficient and/or computationally expensive, for others it can provide a practical solution to construct a computational tool for various applications.
+In the field of neuroscience, electrophysiological studies offer a wide-ranging perspective on the intricate interplay among different cell types at varying scales \cite{llinas1988intrinsic}.
+These investigations span from understanding the function of individual cells to unraveling the dynamics within complex systems composed of numerous cells, \cite{contreras2004electrophysiological}, all with the aim of capturing a holistic view of brain activity.
+As biological systems grow in complexity, the challenge intensifies when attempting to analyze or model their behavior.
+To address this, a plethora of models has emerged, ranging from single-cell descriptions (such as the Hodgkin–Huxley model \cite{hodgkin1952quantitative}) to large-scale population models \cite{marder2011multiple,gerstner2002spiking}.
+These models explore diverse aspects, including biophysical properties (e.g., membrane voltage) and information propagation (e.g., spike trains).
+Some innovative approaches leverage experimental data to adapt computational models that mirror biological systems \cite{natschlager2003computer,yada2021physical,dockendorf2009liquid}.
+Machine learning and deep learning techniques play a pivotal role in training these models to achieve desired outcomes.
+While such approaches may be computationally intensive for certain research questions, they offer a practical avenue for constructing computational tools across various applications.